vihaankulkarni29/FBref-Scrapper/README.md

 ## Project Overview

-The pipeline is composed of six sequential Python scripts, each performing a specific task in the data workflow.
+The pipeline is composed of eight Python scripts, with the first six forming the core sequential workflow for data processing and prediction, and the last two providing additional data scraping tools for enhanced analysis.

 ### The Data Pipeline